A quick guide to Bali!

 Things to see:

-There are so many amazing things to see in Bali, whether it’s the temples, the beaches, the markets or the hot spot tourist locations.
+There are so many mesmerizing things to see in Bali, whether it’s the temples, the beaches, the markets or the hot spot tourist locations.
 A few places to get you started to plan your trip are:

 - Kuta Beach